anna-filou/LGBTmyths.com/_myths/encourage-gay.md

 layout: myth
 type: Misconception
 title: If we make it acceptable to be gay, we'll encourage more kids to become gay when they grow up.
 short: This statement is based on the assumption that all kids are naturally straight and become (or choose to be) gay growing up.
-That assumption is false; just like straight kids often start having crushes when they're as young as 5, LGBT+ kids do too. **Depictions of LGBT+ people in media do not encourage kids to become gay, but rather validate their existing feelings, if present.**
+That is not the case.
+Many kids often start having crushes when they're as young as 5; some on others of the same sex. **Depictions of LGBT+ people in the media do not encourage kids to become gay, but rather validate their existing feelings, if present.**
 tags: Kids
-order: 12
+order: 2
 ---

 Whenever people talk about “protecting” children from being exposed to LGBT people, rarely does anyone ask themselves: what about kids who *are* LGBT? ([If you thought only adults can be LGBT, read this.](/lgbt-kids))